Table of contents

-CX Spotlight is a weekly series where we meet with Customer Experience (CX) professionals and practitioners to find out about their ideologies, inspirations, and more.
+CX Spotlight is a series where we meet with Customer Experience (CX) professionals and practitioners to find out about their ideologies, inspirations, and more.

 Today, we’ve got Dan Gingiss with us.
 Dan is an internationally renowned keynote speaker and customer experience coach who has over 20 years of experience working with brands such as McDonald’s, Discover, and Humana.